yuanqing/generate-css/README.md

 ## Prior art

-- Naming conventions of the functional CSS classes is heavily inspired by [Tailwind](https://tailwindcss.com/) and [Tachyons](https://tachyons.io/)
+- The functional CSS class naming convention used in Generate CSS is heavily inspired by [Tailwind](https://tailwindcss.com/) and [Tachyons](https://tachyons.io/)

 ## License